-As I went to my file drawer and began flipping through warranties to file it, I found old ones from appliances that we don't even have anymore, as well as more important documents like the appraisal for my wife's wedding ring.
+As I went to my file drawer and began flipping through warranties to file it, I found old ones from appliances that we didn’t even have anymore, as well as more important documents like the appraisal for my wife's wedding ring.
 I suddenly realized just how disorganized it all was.

 First, I created electronic folders and categories of items that you have in paper copy.
-For example, you may want to establish a folder for tax returns, real estate closings, and appraisals, warranties, home purchases, auto, basically anything you think you need or want to track or hold on to safely.
+For example, you may want to establish folders for tax returns, real estate closings, appraisals, warranties, home purchases, or basically anything else you think you need or want to track or hold on to safely.

 For me, it was essential to find a model that could handle 30-40 pages at once so that I could put my entire tax return in there and have it scan the whole document.
-Then it is only a matter of scanning your records over the course of a weekend or a couple of days, labeling them, and adding them into the proper folder.
+Then, it’s only a matter of scanning your records over the course of a weekend or a couple of days, labeling them, and adding them to the proper folder.

 Once you scan and file your electronic documents, you don't need to retain all that paperwork.
-However, you want to shred it and not just throw it away.
+However, you’ll want to shred it and not just throw it away.

-It always feels good to clean up and perhaps even simplify your financial life, when you can.
-Keeping your finances clean all year can help remove the stress when tax time rolls around, or you are looking for that important financial document.
+It always feels good to clean up and perhaps even simplify your personal finances when you can.
+Keeping your finances clean all year can help remove the stress when tax time rolls around or when you’re looking for that important financial document.

 Shane Tenny is the managing partner of Spaugh Dameron Tenny.
 Along with hosting the Prosperous Doc® podcast, Shane has a true passion for behavioral finance, helping clients and audiences understand how to develop successful strategies based on their unique temperaments.
 An accomplished and highly engaging speaker, Shane is regularly interviewed for television and podcasts, is actively involved in the Financial Planning Association®, and contributes to industry advisory boards.